Refinancing is Easier Than You Think

 Before refinancing for cash-out, make sure it's a good idea.
 Mortgage fees for cash-out refi's are higher than those of ordinary rate-and-term.
 If you can’t significantly lower your rate, then that may not be the best way to get your cash.

-- When does it pay to refinance a mortgage?
+When does it pay to refinance your mortgage?

 Any time you can get a no-cost refi with a lower interest rate, go for it – you have no break-even period, so the savings go straight to your bottom line.
 You can invest it, pay down your debts or accelerate your mortgage payoff.

-- How do I “qualify” for a refinance loan?
+How do I qualify for a mortgage refinance?

 Three steps.
 Home Equity, and Credit Score.